 The distance over which an LNG vapor cloud remains flammable is difficult to predict.
 Local weather conditions (wind speed, atmospheric stability or turbulence), terrain, surface cover (i.e., vegetation, trees, and buildings) will influence how a vapor cloud disperses, and how rapidly it dilutes.
 If an LNG vapor cloud is ignited before the cloud has been dispersed or diluted to below its lower flammability limit, a flash fire may occur.
-Unlike other flammable liquids and gases, a LNG vapor cloud will not entirely ignite at once.
+An LNG vapor cloud will not entirely ignite at once.
 If ignited, the methane in LNG has a flame temperature of about 1,330°C (2,426°F).
 The resulting ignition leads to a relatively slow (subsonic) burning vapor fire which travels back to the release point producing either a pool fire or a jet fire.
-Such a slow burning vapor fire will not generate damaging overpressures (i.e. explosions), if unconfined.
-To produce an overpressure event, the LNG vapors need to be within the flammability range and ignited, and either be confined within a structure or the travelling flame in the open encounter structural obstructions (houses, trees, bushes, pip racks, etc.) that can increase the flame turbulence significantly.
-Other hydrocarbons that are transported by rail and highway, such as propane and butane, are more susceptible to vapor cloud explosions when they become vaporized.
+Such a slow burning vapor fire will not generate damaging overpressures (i.e., explosions), if propagating in the open with no significant obstructions.
+To produce an overpressure event, the LNG vapors need to be within the flammability range and ignited, and either be confined within a structure or the travelling flame in the open encounters densely packed structural obstructions (houses, trees, bushes, pip racks, etc.) that can increase the flame turbulence significantly.
+Other hydrocarbons that are transported by rail and highway, such as propane and butane, are more susceptible to vapor cloud explosions when they become vaporized and are ignited in much less confined conditions.